tc39/proposal-source-phase-imports/README.md

 #### Security improvements

 [CSP][] is a web platform feature that allows you to limit the capabilities the platform grants to a given site.

 A common use is to disallow dynamic code generation means like `eval`.
-WASM compilation is unfortunatly completly dynamic right now (manual network fetch + compile), so WASM unconditionally requires a `script-src: unsafe-eval` CSP attribute.
-This makes WASM a potential security risk.
+Wasm compilation is unfortunatly completly dynamic right now (manual network fetch + compile), so Wasm unconditionally requires a `script-src: unsafe-wasm-eval` CSP attribute.

-With this proposal, the WASM module would be known statically, so would not have to be considered as dynamic code generation.
-This would allow the web platform to lift this restriction for statically imported WASM modules, and instead just require `script-src: self` like for JS.
+With this proposal, the Wasm module would be known statically, so would not have to be considered as dynamic code generation.
+This would allow the web platform to lift this restriction for statically imported Wasm modules, and instead just require `script-src: self` (or possibly `wasm-src: self`) like for JS.
 Also see https://github.com/WebAssembly/esm-integration/issues/56.

-This does not just impact platforms using CSP, but also other platforms with systems to restrict permissions, such as Deno.
+This property does not just impact platforms using CSP, but also other platforms with systems to restrict permissions, such as Deno.

 [CSP]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy